 Mock filet crochet machine knit lace has surfaced in a Ravelry blog of late.
 The sample in question was made by Tanya Cunningham, using a hacked knitting machine and software to download the repeat.
 Sometimes punchcard machines or early electronic users feel left out of creating particular fabrics.
-If one can settle for working with simpler and far smaller repeats however, one can achieve interesting results on that scale.
-Several years ago I wrote a series of posts on lace meshes and lace patterns inspired by filet crochet, this link will take you to them.
-There also has been a thread lace Ravelry “thread”, and today’s avoidance of housework led me to think about pre-drawn thread lace patterns to create filet mesh.
+If one can settle for working with simpler and far smaller repeats, however, one can achieve interesting results on that scale.
+Several years ago I wrote a series of posts on lace meshes and lace patterns inspired by filet crochet.
+They are interspersed in the mesh category.
+There also has been a thread lace Ravelry “thread”, and today’s avoidance of housework led me to think about pre-drawn thread lace patterns to create a filet-like mesh.

 BTW: Studio pattern books have multiple sections of published 24 stitch thread lace patterns.
 Not all Brother machines have the capacity for knitting this type of fabric, so not all of their publications include “suitable patterns”.
 If one understands what punched holes vs unpunched do, some of the Brother weaving and “pick rib” (perhaps another post’s topic) can be used as-is or adapted.